QBI will again host talented students with a passion for neuroscience this summer.

 Medical students among scholarship recipients

 For the first time, QBI will also welcome recipients of the Ashintosh Foundation Scholarship.
-Two UQ medical students, Mr Arsalan Tariq and Mr Robert Thomas, have received the scholarships which are designed to help bridge the gap between clinical practice and real world research at the very beginning of the medical experience.
+A UQ medical student, Mr Arsalan Tariq, has received the scholarship, which is designed to help bridge the gap between clinical practice and real world research at the very beginning of the medical experience.

 “It is an exciting time for medical students to visit QBI and be able to come in at a time when the Institute is building closer clinical links,” says Ashintosh Foundation Managing Director Mitchell Cox.